stevemar/watson-discovery-news-search/docs/02-promises-over-callback.md

 .catch(error => console.error(error));
 ```

+## Less nesting and straightforward data flow

-As seen in the code above we have only one level of nesting vs the 6 levels of nesting and we were able to seperate out the success from the error case in our code making the flow easy to understand.
+As seen in the `promisified` code, we have only one level of nesting versus six levels of nesting.
+Another benefit is seperation of the success worflow from the error one making our code easy to follow and debug.

-Another benefit of using promises is that if you return a promise inside of a `then` block for a promise the next `then` block will only gets called when that returned promise inside of the previous `then` block resolves as such:
+Another benefit of using promises is that if you return a promise inside of a `then` block, then it waits for that promise to resolve before invoking the next `then` block with the response containing the resolved value of the promise that was returned:

 ```js
 .then(response => {